-☐ TRANSITION REPORT PURSUA NT TO SECTION 13 OR 15(d) OF THE S ECURITIES EXCHANG E ACT OF 1934 For the transit ion period from t 0 To Co mmission File No. 001-3964 12 CXApp Inc. (Exact name of registrant as specified in its charter) (6) Delaware 85-2104918 or other jurisdiction of ration or organization) (I.R.S.
-Employer Identification No.) Palo Alto Square, Suite 200 3000 El Camino Real Palo Alto, CA 94306 (Zip Code) (Address of Principal Executive Offices) (Registrant's (650) 575-4456 telephone number, including g area code) Securities regis tered pursuant to Section 12 (b) of the Act: Title of each class Trading Symbol(s) Name of eacl on which r Common stock, \$0.00 01 par value per share nase common stock CXAI CXAIW The Nasdaq Stoo The Nasdaq Stoo ck Market LLC Securities regis tered pursuant to Section 12 (g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Sect ion 13 or Section 15(d) of the ne Exchange Act.
-Yes □ No ⊠ strant (1) has filed all reports required to be f quired to file such reports), and (2) has been s preceding 12 months (or for such sistrant has submitted electronically every Int such shorter period that the registrant was req ant to Rule 405 of Regulation on S-T (§232.405 of this chapter) gistrant is a large accelerated filer, an accelerated filer," "smaller reporting compan lerging growth company.
-See the Large accelerated filer Non-accelerated filer iler ting company owth company If an emerging growth company, indica provided pursuant to Section 13(a) of the te by check mark if the registrant has elected e Exchange Act. \square not to use the extended tran sition period for comp olying with any new or revis ed financial accounting standards istrant has filed a report on and attestation to i.S.C.
-7262(b)) by the registered public accou financial reporting under Section If securities are registered pursuant to 5 previously issued financial statements. section 12(b) of the Act, indicate by check m ☐ ark whether the financial st atements of the regist rant included in the filing re eflect the correction of an error to Indicate by check mark whether any o officers during the relevant recovery pe f those error corrections are restatements that it does not be seen that the second pursuant to §240.10D-1(b). \square t required a recovery analy rsis of incentive-based l compensation received by any of the registrant's executive Indicate by check mark whether the reg strant is a shell company (as defined in Rule 12b-2 of the Exchange Act) : Yes □ No ⊠ strant's shares of Class A common stock outs egistrant's most recently completed second fis ny be deemed affiliates of th e Registrant, computed as of June
+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from

+Commission File No. 001-39642

+CXApp Inc.

+(Exact name of registrant as specified in its charter)

+(Address of Principal Executive Offices)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): Yes 🗆 No 🗵

+The aggregate market value of the Registrant's shares of Class A common stock outstanding, other than shares held by persons who may be deemed affiliates of the Registrant, computed as of June 30, 2022 (the last business day of the Registrant's most recently completed second fiscal quarter) was approximately \$9,474,709.